-This Chocolate Caramel Fondue Recipe is a decadent dessert the whole family will enjoy!
-It’s easy to make any time and you probably have the ingredients on hand!
+This 3-ingredient Chocolate Caramel Fondue Recipe is a decadent dessert the whole family will enjoy!
+This dessert fondue is easy to make in 5-minutes, and you probably have the ingredients on hand!

-The kids love dipping and being able to serve themselves.
-We have a blast and it warms my heart that the kids now ask for it on other special occasions.
-Birthdays.
-Valentine's Day, anyone?
+The kids love dipping in the rich pot of chocolate fondue and being able to serve themselves.
+We have a blast, and it warms my heart that the kids now ask for it on other special occasions.
+Birthdays or Valentine's Day, anyone?

-It's easy to keep the 3-ingredients for this rich fondue on hand in case company drops by and you need something easy to whip together.
-It’s fun to serve in small cups, so guests can carry it on a dessert plate alongside whatever fruit, pretzels and other dippers they like.
+It's easy to keep the 3-ingredients for this decadent fondue on hand when company drops by, and you need something sweet and easy to whip together.

-Dipping suggestions for fondue to please everyone in the family include:
+Besides fresh fruit, here are some dipping suggestions for chocolate fondue to please everyone in the family:

 - dried fruit

 - cookie dough (the kind made without eggs)